celaltrk/PocketFridge/README.md

 TA: Hakan Türkmenoğlu.<br>

 <h1> How to install </h1> <br>
-Go the the directory: PocketFridge\app\build\intermediates\apk\debug Here, you can find "app-debug.apk" and install it on your Android device.
+You can find "pocketfridge.apk" on the PocketFridge folder and install it on your Android device.